StrangeRanger/bash-style-guide/content/aesthetics.md

 ## Column Length

 The column length refers to the number of characters in a single line of code.
-Limiting column length significantly enhances the readability of your code.
+Limiting the column length can significantly enhance the readability of your code.

 /// admonition | General Guidelines
     type: info

-- **88-Character Limit**: Keep lines within 88 characters.
+- **88-Character Limit**: Keep the column length within 88 characters.
 This means breaking lines exceeding the limit into multiple lines when necessary.
     - **Reason**: An 88-character limit ensures that code remains readable on various screen sizes and devices, including terminals, text editors, and code review tools.
-- **Exceptions**: Allow exceptions for long strings or complex expressions that require clarity and are more understandable when not broken into multiple lines.
+- **Exceptions**: Allow exceptions for long strings or complex expressions that are more understandable when not broken into multiple lines.

 ///